dahuatechnologies/dahuatechnologies/README.md

 ---

-## State-of-the-art autonomous learning and morphogenesis calculus
+## autonomous learning and morphogenesis calculus

 ---